nushell/nushell/README.md

 # Status

 This project has reached a minimum-viable product level of quality.
 While contributors dogfood it as their daily driver, it may be unstable for some commands.
-Future releases will work fill out missing features and improve stability.
+Future releases will work to fill out missing features and improve stability.
 Its design is also subject to change as it matures.

 Nu comes with a set of built-in commands (listed below).
 If a command is unknown, the command will shell-out and execute it (using cmd on Windows or bash on Linux and MacOS), correctly passing through stdin, stdout and stderr, so things like your daily git workflows and even `vim` will work just fine.